 Editor can show where your sentence rhythms are poor: too many long or short ones, or strings of sentences that suffer from structural sameness (no, it doesn't check for awesome alliteration!).
 The program can find excessive repetitions of words in a paragraph or on a page, find short phrases repeated perhaps too often in a document, and find longer passages, anywhere in the text, where you may have repeated yourself unintentionally.
 It can also produce a vocabulary list, along with word frequencies, to help you add variety to your expressions.

 Yes.
 Editor's databases of spelling and usage problems include common British English (UK) equivalents, so the software can analyze UK texts as well as texts by writers who—like Canadians, Australians, New Zealanders, Asian Indians, South Africans, and other anglophones—use a mixture of US and UK spelling conventions.
-Editor allows users to specify whether they wish to be notified when they write in one of the two primary dialects of English (US and UK) and, perhaps mistakenly, use terms from the other.
+Editor allows users to specify whether they wish to be notified if they are writing in one of the two primary dialects of English (US and UK) and, perhaps mistakenly, use terms from the other.

 Except for some clichés, platitudes, and proverbs, Editor does not respond to local slang, colloquialisms, or usage conventions found in English-speaking communities outside the US and UK.